isomerpages/moe-rivervalleyhigh/index.md

       title: JC Orientation 2026
       subtitle: Welcome JC1 students!
       id: infopic
-      description: "Wednesday, 4 February at 7:45 a.m 📢 Note : No further messages
+      description: "Wednesday, 4 February at 7:45 a.m 📢 Note: No further messages
         will be sent before reporting day. ✨ Stay Informed: Check the school website for all details!"
       button: Read More